-If you are going to be absent due to illness or otherwise, please contact your administrator as soon as possible to inform them!
+If you are going to be absent due to illness or otherwise, please contact your administrator as soon as possible to inform them and provide lesson plans.
 If your administrator is not reachable, please contact one of the other administrators.

 The school year will consist of four quarters for elementary and middle school classes and two semesters for high school classes.
 We will divide the school year in half around Christmas break, so that following first semester exams (high school) the students can have a true “Sabbath.”
 We will begin the school year in late July or early August, end in late May or early June, constituting a total of 180 school days.
 We will try to take Ugandan holidays into account as we schedule the school year, but we cannot guarantee that these days will be “off.”

 Please dress modestly and professionally.
 Female staff members are required to wear skirts that reach the knee or are longer and must wear tops with straps that are at least two fingers wide.
 Male staff members must wear pants, not shorts.
 This dress code is subject to change for special activities, with administrative approval.
 We operate under the broader rules of GSF which is in a “village” context, and we need to respect the more traditional views that this entails.
 Thank you!